edanuff/CassandraCompositeType/README.txt

 byte[] slice_start = serialize("smith", "b");
 byte[] slice_end = serialize("smith", "b\uFFFF");

+This has also been updated to work with ByteBuffers for Cassandra 7.0:

+import static compositecomparer.Composite.serializeToByteBuffer;

+ByteBuffer cname = serializeToByteBuffer("document", version);

-The composite type is encoded as a byte array consisting of a prefix byte and a version byte followed by each component part.
-Each component part starts with 1 byte to specify the component type, and then for variable length types such as ASCII strings, 2 bytes are used for the length of the string:
+The composite type is encoded as a byte array consisting of a four byte prefix containing an identifier and a version number, followed by each component part.
+Each component part starts with 1 byte to specify the component type, and then for variable length types such as ASCII strings, 2 bytes are used for the length of the string.

-In the above example, the following byte array would be produced for the composite
-name:

-ed 01 05 00 05 73 6d 69 74 68 05 00 03 62 6f 62 01 00 00 01 29 47 2f 24 e0